So you'd like to start fencing? Fantastic!

 What should I wear?

-Wear comfortable training shoes (indoor court shoes are ideal, but any simple sneakers are fine), long pants (even in summer) to give your legs some protection (the pants should have a back pocket also for when you fence with the wireless scoring boxes) or shorts if you wante to fence epee (so you can wear fencing breeches over the shorts) and a t-shirt that covers the top of your track pants and bring some water to drink.
+Wear comfortable training shoes (indoor court shoes are ideal, but any simple sneakers are fine), long track pants or shorts (If you wear shorts you should also wear long socks) and a t-shirt, and bring some water to drink.
 If you have long hair it's a good idea to tie it back.

 Come!
 Fence!
 And become part of a thriving mountains fencing community.